PraveenPaddy/git_training/README.md

 - 'git commit':  commits files from stating
   - 'git commit -m "MESSAGE"': commit without opening editor
 - 'git log' : gives the log of the git repositorty
+- 'git diff' : gives you the difference